This post includes affiliate links.

 Once I published the Alphabet and Numbers C2C Blanket as a Crochet Along, I knew I had to create a tutorial to teach how to change colors in C2C.
 Some crocheters might get intimidated by corner to corner crochet, but it’s actually much easier than you might think.

 In fact, crocheting corner to corner prevents the project from getting boring and repetitive.
-When you use a graph to crochet a blanket using C2C it creates a lot of fun, excitement and relaxation.
+When you use a graph to crochet a blanket using C2C it creates a lot of fun, excitement, and relaxation.

 If you’ve never crocheted C2C before, please check out my detailed beginner tutorial for it.
 I’ll teach you how to get started, and how to increase and decrease in C2C.
 Once you mastered the little square as a practice, come back here and learn the next step: changing colors in C2C.

 If you want to learn more tips and tricks in changing colors in crochet, even corner to corner, check out my very popular Workshop and Course for it.
-Sign up for the waitlist so you’ll be notified the next time it will be available.

 Did you know you can also crochet corner to corner horizontally, instead of diagonally?
 It’s called the Tulip stitch (no it’s not a flower in this case) and is very fun to crochet.